Dollar Tree: List of stores closing in 2024 mix

 Inflation, declining profits, market growth, among other factors, have been decisive for the Dollar Tree store chain, famous for selling most of its products for US$1.25, in making this decision.
-Close hundreds of branches in the United States and Canada, Which ones actually?
-At least about 600 stores will close in the “Land of the Stars and Stripes”, whose addresses I will share with you in the following lines.
+Close hundreds of branches in the United States and Canada, starting this 2024.
+Which one actually?
+At least in the “Land of the Stars and Stripes” about 600 stores will close, whose addresses, at least some of them, I am going to share with you in the following lines.
 Is your favorite store on the list?

-So if you are curious to know what will happen and whether you will be affected, I am here to introduce you to some of the stores that are going to end their operations this year.
-There are over 600 stores that will be closing, so it’s likely that someone close to you will be closing its doors forever.

 Without a doubt, this decision will affect loyal customers who make purchases regularly, taking into account its low prices.
 As we remember, this retail business offers products from $1.25, which is a bargain compared to other companies that have similar items at a higher price.